Twisted holographic superconductors in external magnetic field: NC gauge field equation

 where

 is the NC source term.
 The undeformed source $j^{\lambda(0)}$ has the standard form

-If we set $\Phi=0$ (thus considering only the gravitational and gauge sector of the theory), the NC source term completely vanishes.
-Moreover, if we evaluate \ref{B1} on our classical dyonic RN background, the NC contribution exactly vanishes, meaning that this configuration remains a solution of the Einstein-Maxwell equations even after the NC twist.
+If we set $\Phi=0$, the NC source term vanishes.
+Moreover, if we evaluate \eqref{B1} on our classical dyonic RN-AdS black hole background, the NC contribution drops out, meaning that this configuration remains a solution of the perturbative NC Maxwell equations, at least to the first order.
+Since we work in the decoupling limit in which the scalar does not backreact on the geometry and the gauge field, the dyonic RN-AdS black hole provides a consistent background for the NC scalar dynamics.